-Bristol v Northampton (Fri)
+Freeman leads Saints to win over Bristol

 Bristol director of rugby Pat Lam told BBC Radio Bristol:

-"Going into this break I think we were starting to show the fruits of all the hard work we've been doing on the training park on our game, picking up 10 points in back-to-back matches.
+"We'll go back and look at it and work out what were the issues and get it sorted.

-"We're excited going into this next phase, we feel there's a lot of options for us.
-There's a lot of competition."
+"Obviously you're missing Kyle (Sinckler) and Jonny (Afoa) - that's our front line tightheads.
+They should be back next week, they'll make a difference.
+But it's still a collective responsibility by everybody."

-Northampton director of rugby Chris Boyd told BBC Radio Northampton:
+Northampton director of rugby Chris Boyd said:

-"There's 10 internationals plus six or seven guys who are coming back from injuries who didn't feature in the Premiership Rugby Cup who've come back into contention for selection this week.
+"I am very pleased to get five points.
+It is the first time we have won here since 2018.
+The last few times we have played Bristol, we have been in positions to win the game but they finished really strongly on us.

-"It'll be a very, very different environment on the bus down there compared with last week.
-You notice a very different feel on the training field when these guys return.
+"So to have to come back from a slow start in the game and a slow start to the second half and wrestle the initiative and keep control was very pleasing.

 Bristol: C Piutau; Fricker, O'Conor, Leiua, Purdy; Sheedy, Uren; Woolmore, Kerr, Lahiff, Joyce, Vui, Jeffries, Heenan (capt), Harding.